scm-manager/website/content/posts/2020-11-20-scm-manager-2-10-0/index.md

 With the [SCM-OpenAPI-Plugin](https://www.scm-manager.org/plugins/scm-openapi-plugin)
 the SCM-Manager provides an easy-to-use REST API documentation integrated with Swagger.
 Unfortunately this automatic generated documentation wasn't as understandable as we expected.
-So we improved the endpoint descriptions and added some examples for the usage.
+So we improved the endpoint descriptions and added some examples for the usage of our core API.

 ![OpenAPI Documentation](assets/openapi_documentation.png)

 ## Improved Error Messages

 Working with SCM-Manager you can limit access to repositories and enforce workflows using various plugins.
-If you do so, it is likely you may encounter some errors.
-For example when your commits were rejected because they do not fulfill the requirements which were defined using the [SCM-Commit-Message-Checker-Plugin](https://www.scm-manager.org/plugins/scm-commit-message-checker-plugin/).
+If you do so, it is likely you may encounter some errors, for example when your commits were rejected because they do not fulfill the requirements which were defined using the [SCM-Commit-Message-Checker-Plugin](https://www.scm-manager.org/plugins/scm-commit-message-checker-plugin/).
-In this case we want to show you the exact reason why this error is shown.
+In these cases we want to show you the exact reason why a error occured.

 ![Error Message](assets/error_message.png)